pakkinlau/scene_graph_benchmark_nvidia/README.md

 ### ✅ The New Build in November 2024:

 3. **2024 Refactored Dockerfile Using NVIDIA NGC (current repository)**
    - **Base Image**: `nvcr.io/nvidia/pytorch20.10-py3`.
+   - No issue when running the container.
+![](snapshots/2nd%20refactoring%20result.png)
+![](snapshots/2nd%20refactoring%20result2.png)

+---

-   - **Key Features**:
+### **Key Features**:

+  - Compatible with VSCode, as VSCode [stop supporting](https://code.visualstudio.com/docs/remote/faq#_what-linux-packages-or-libraries-need-to-be-installed-on-a-host-to-use-remote-development) ubuntu 18.04 or earlier version.
-     - Based on NVIDIA NGC's optimized PyTorch container, which includes pre-installed CUDA, cuDNN, NCCL, and other essential libraries for deep learning.
+  - Based on NVIDIA NGC's [optimized PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch/tags), which includes pre-installed CUDA, cuDNN, NCCL, and other essential libraries for deep learning.
   - Supports Python 3.8 via Miniconda and includes PyTorch 1.7.0 with CUDA 11.0.
-     - Ensures compatibility with modern hardware and software stacks through NVIDIA's tested framework support matrix.
+  - Ensures compatibility with Tested framework support matrix (PyTorch1.7 + CUDA 11.0 + Ubuntu 20.04 + Latest VSCode. )
   - Simplifies GPU runtime configuration using Docker Compose with `runtime: nvidia` and explicit GPU environment variables.
   - Includes robust volume mapping for data, models, and output, enabling seamless interaction with host resources.
   - Optimized for multi-GPU setups but also configurable for single-GPU use via environment variables.

-![](snapshots/2nd%20refactoring%20result.png)
-![](snapshots/2nd%20refactoring%20result2.png)

 We switched to the NVIDIA PyTorch container (`nvcr.io/nvidia/pytorch:24.10-py3`), which is actively maintained by Nvidia NGC.